wso2/docs-choreo-dev/en/docs/references/pricing.md

 ![Get flight status](../assets/img/references/api-proxy-example1.png)

-Let’s see how the steps are calculated for the get flight status process:
+Let’s see how the steps are calculated for the process to obtain the flight status:

 - As illustrated above, the client initiates a search request for flight data through the web application.
 - The web application then makes **1 API call to the [Flight Status API](#flightStatusAPI)** in Choreo.
 This is counted as **1 step**.
 - The Flight Status API in Choreo then makes **1 call to the [Real-Time Flight API](#realtimeFlightAPI)** with the search criteria entered by the client.
 This is counted as **1 step**.
 - The Real-Time Flight API then invokes the database to retrieve the information.

-- **Assuming the entire execution time for the get flight status process takes less than 500ms** (starting from making a call to Choreo, and Choreo making a call to the backend API),the get flight status process thereby results in a **total of 2 steps**.
+- **Assuming the entire execution time for the process to obtain the flight status takes less than 500ms** (starting from the web application making a call to Choreo, and Choreo making a call to the backend API),this process thereby results in a **total of 2 steps**.

 <br/>

 ### Example 3: Webhook
 An airport has its flight information display system (FIDS) in Choreo.
 This system involves APIs and webhooks.

 #### Scenario
 This scenario describes a hypothetical maintenance process carried out by airline maintenance.
-The airline uses Choreo to generate alerts by using Webhooks when the aircraft maintenance status is updated.
+The airline uses Choreo to generate alerts by using webhooks when the aircraft maintenance status is updated.
 The Aircraft Maintenance team carries out maintenance for each flight before take-off.
 A supervisor updates the maintenance status of the aircraft on a [Aircraft Maintenance Sheet](#AircraftMaintenanceSheet), which is a Google sheet.
-Upon updating the sheet, the [Aircraft Status Notifier](#aircraftNotifWebhook) webhook on Choreo gets triggered and updates the [Flight Scheduling Database](#flightSchedulingDatabase) that confirms if the aircraft is ready for take off,  if it will be delayed due to maintenance, or if it is not suitable for take off.
+Upon updating the sheet, the [Aircraft Status Notifier](#aircraftNotifWebhook) webhook on Choreo gets triggered and updates the [Flight Scheduling Database](#flightSchedulingDatabase) that confirms if the aircraft is ready for take off,  whether it will be delayed due to maintenance, or whether it is not suitable for take off.

 #### Glossary

 - <a class="pricing" id="aircraftNotifWebhook">Aircraft Status Notifier</a>:A webhook in Choreo that listens to any events that trigger when the Aircraft maintenance sheet is updated.
 - <a class="pricing" id="AircraftMaintenanceSheet">Aircraft Maintenance Sheet</a>: A Google sheet that maintains the list of aircraft, their information, the maintenance schedule, and the maintenance status.
 - <a class="pricing" id="flightSchedulingDatabase">Flight Scheduling Database</a>:The database that includes details about  flights, the aircraft assigned to the flight route, and their maintenance state.

 <br/>